secML/secML.github.io/src/content/post/class11.md

 slug = "class11"
 +++

-This week we talked about poisoning attacks.
+This week we discussed poisoning attacks, which differ from previously-discussed attacks in a key way.
+Instead of finding test instances that the target model misclassifies, a poisoning attack adds "poisoned" instances to the training set, introducing new errors into the model.
 Below are three papers which discuss interesting work happening in this field.

 ## Poison Frogs!
 Targeted Clean-Label Poisoning Attacks on Neural Networks
 > Ali Shafahi, W. Ronny Huang, Mahyar Najibi, Octavian Suciu, Christoph Studer, Tudor Dumitras, and Tom Goldstein. _Poison Frogs!
 Targeted Clean-Label Poisoning Attacks on Neural Networks._ April 2018. arXiv e-print [[PDF]](https://arxiv.org/pdf/1804.00792.pdf)